The Inside Scoop

 • In-room phones (use your cell… unless you’re calling 1998)

-• Total flexibility (we’ll bend where we can, but even our charm has limits)
+• Unlimited flexibility (we’ll bend where we can, but even our charm has limits)

 (aka the Cliff Notes version for those who don’t read the full policy page)